NFL on ABC: New contract (2021–present)

 In 2023, the number of ABC's scheduled regular season games increased from seven to nine.
 While the ABC/ESPN split-network doubleheaders increased from one to three, the total number of ABC's exclusive games increased to four for this season and 2028 because the network aired the lone Monday Night Football game on December 25 due to ESPN's coverage of NBA Christmas games.
 The number of ESPN/ABC simulcasts remained at five, including three Monday Night Football games and the final Saturday doubleheader.
 With New Year's Day also falling on a Monday, the Monday Night Football game that weekend was instead moved to Saturday, December 30.
 In addition to the Monday night Wild Card game, this was the first postseason that ABC/ESPN aired a divisional playoff game.
 On September 18, 2023, ABC announced that due to the 2023 Hollywood labor disputes, it would simulcast Monday Night Football every week for the 2023 season.
 ABC aired 21 games in the 2023 NFL season (15 regular season simulcasts, 4 exclusive games, and 2 postseason simulcasts), its most since 2005.

 Initially, in the 2024 season, ABC was scheduled to return to its original 2023 schedule, along with the addition of the Pro Football Hall of Fame Game due to NBC's coverage of the 2024 Summer Olympics.
 On October 11, 2024, ABC announced it was adding 6 additional Monday Night Football simulcasts for the 2024 NFL season.
 During the 2024 season, ABC aired 18 games (1 preseason game, 12 regular season simulcasts, 3 exclusive regular season games, and 2 postseason simulcasts).

-ABC is scheduled to air 17 games during the 2025 NFL season (13 regular season simulcasts, 2 exclusive games, and 2 postseason simulcasts).
+ABC aired 17 games during the 2025 NFL season (13 regular season simulcasts, 2 exclusive games, and 2 postseason simulcasts).
 ABC will air Monday Night Football for 11 consecutive weeks from Week 1 to Week 11.
 The 2025 season is scheduled to be the final year of ABC exclusive games.
 These games will move to NFL Network, which ESPN is in the process of acquiring, beginning in 2026, assuming regulatory approval.
 ABC simulcasts will continue.

+ABC will air 15 games in 2026, all simulcasts with ESPN, including Super Bowl LXI.